TitusIgela/odin-recipes/README.md

 The projects is about creating a website to demonstrate my knowledge on Html and Git.

 ## Skills
-    -Git
+1. Git
-        -Create git repository
+        - Create git repository
-        -Use Git add
+        - Use Git add
-        -Use Git commit
+        - Use Git commit
-        -Use Git push
+        - Use Git push

-    -Html
+1. Html
-        -Create new pages with boilerplate
+    - Create new pages with boilerplate
-        -Use different elements
+    - Use different elements
-                -links
+        - links
-                -images
+        - images
-                -list
+        - list